The Best Infant Car Seats of 2025

 Cons

-There are only a few baseless car seats on the market, and the new Mint Latch seat from Joie is my personal favorite.
-It’s completely baseless; just click it directly into your vehicle using the built-in LATCH connectors and you're good to go.
-It's a great seat for many families, but especially so for urban parents who don’t own a car and rely on rideshares to get around.
+There are only a few baseless car seats on the market, and the Mint Latch seat from Joie is a personal favorite.
+While you can install any infant car seat without a base using your vehicle's seat belt, it can be time-consuming, especially as you're learning to get the hang of it.
+Baseless seats skip the base altogether and instead use rigid LATCH connectors built directly into the seat itself—just click the connectors right into your vehicle and you're good to go.
+It's a convenient feature for many families, but especially so for urban parents who don’t own a car and rely on rideshares to get around.
 It's also a good pick for parents who need a seat that switches between cars quickly and easily.
-It's the most affordable baseless infant car seat on the market and weighs only nine pounds.
-It does have a lower height limit than many other infant car seats, though, so keep that in mind.

 Additional Specs